bdorninger/angular-svg/readme.md

 ### --:

+- the createObjectUrl/revokeObjectUrl API was made for a different use case

 - creating the blob needs the correct mime type

 - Object urls must be revoked if no more necessary --> when is it safe to revoke the url?